 While the terms equity and equality may seem synonymous, emphasising one rather than the other can significantly impact outcomes for different groups of people.
-Equality refers to "being equal in rights, status, advantages, etc".9 In other words, equality means everyone has access to the same resources or opportunities.
-Equity also recognises each individual/group that has different circumstances, and therefore that ensures the necessary resources/opportunities are allocated to achieve an equal outcome.
+Equality refers to "being equal in rights, status, advantages, etc".9 In other words, equality means everyone has access same resources opportunities.
+Equity also recognises each individual/group different circumstances, and therefore that ensures the necessary resources/opportunities are allocated to achieve an equal outcome.10